awslabs/cis-matching-tasks/README.md

 ```
 uq.get_binerror_ci(threshold = threshold, alpha = 0.05)
 ```
-Under the hood, this function runs the variance computations via the plug-in estimator.
+Under the hood, this function computes the variance with the plug-in estimator.

 To obtain pointwise confidence intervals for the ROC with the double-or-nothing bootstrap, use